Asharq Al-Awsat: Alleged banning of critical writers 2006-2010

-Critics of Alhomayed claim he banned Asharq Al Awsat writers who are highly critical of Saudi Arabia or its allies.

 One example is Mona Eltahawy, who wrote for the paper from January 2004 to early 2006, focusing on protests against the Mubarak government in Egypt.
 She wrote that its new English-language website, designed to present a liberal face to the world, was far more critical of Arab governments than its Arabic editions: The trouble with Asharq al-Awsat, beyond its disturbing acquiescence to Arab regimes, is that it claimed a liberalism that was patently false... the newspaper in Arabic would abide by the red lines that govern criticism of Arab leaders while in English it ran roughshod over those very same lines.
 A column I wrote tearing into the Egyptian regime for allowing its security forces to beat peaceful protesters and to sexually assault female journalists and demonstrators was spiked from the Arabic newspaper and web site but appeared in its entirety on the English web site...
 The major red lines at Asharq al-Awsat could be quite simple —in descending order they were the Saudi royal family, Saudi Arabia's allies in the Gulf (Qatar, a rival, was considered fair game) and then Saudi Arabia's other Arab allies.
 Within such a hierarchy of red lines, the Egyptian regime can indeed pull rank and demand that Asharq al- Awsat silence a critic.
-However, she was the one who stepped down.

 Alhomayed responded to Eltahawy in both the English and Arabic version of Asharq Al Awsat.
 Eltahawy noted that in the majority of cases the writer was left to discover on their own that he or she was banned rather than receiving a reason or justification from Alhomayed.

-Alhomayed is believed to have banned several other writers including the managing director of Al Arabiya News Channel and former editor in chief of Asharq Al Awsat, Abdulrahman Al Rashed.
-However, Al Rashed's banning caused quite an international stir in mid-September 2010 and Alhomayed told AFP that the newspaper never banned him.
 Nothing official was reported about the matter until 16 September 2010 when the paper quoted Al Rashed saying that he voluntarily stopped writing for them.
 On 18 September 2010, Al Rashed returned to writing in Asharq Al Awsat.
 As of 2021, he remains a regular contributor.